estine/ecobobbles/FX-LFOs/EvoFX/README.md

-# EvoMunger (or perhaps EvoFX)
+# EvoFX

-Evolutionary Algorithm Model Sound Transformer (or perhaps EvoFX)
+Evolutionary Algorithm Model Sound Transformer

 Part of EcoBobbles: ecologically informed VST Plug-ins and M4L Devices for sound creation and manipulation.
 Extensions of Eli Stine's 2019 dissertation, [*Modeling Natural Systems in Immersive Electroacoustic Music*](http://www.elistine.com/diss).

 ## Overview

-EvoMunger (*Evolutionary Munger*) is a sound transformer (*munger*) that uses an evolutionary algorithm to inform its sound processing.
+EvoFX (*Evolutionary Effects*) is a sound transformer (*effects rack*) that uses an evolutionary algorithm to inform its sound processing.
 A classical evolutionary algorithm ('survival of the fittest') consists of the following steps:

 0. Create a population of individuals with some quantifiable DNA
 1. Cull some individuals using their DNA based on some fitness function